-As we’ve mentioned before, a serious pro of operating a dark kitchen is the ability to run multiple brands at the same time and from the same place.
+As we’ve mentioned before, a serious pro of operating a ghost kitchen is the ability to run multiple brands at the same time and from the same place.
 In our last article, we covered how diversifying your offering means appealing to the same customers twice, three times, or even four times more often.
 But beyond appealing to that same customer, being able to list multiple brands on delivery apps gives your business more exposure.

 Delivery platforms try to give as many cuisine options to their users as possible.
 This means that in the top results, you might find one chicken restaurant, one pizzeria, one burger joint and so on.
 By offering different brands serving different cuisines you increase your likelihood of being listed in the top results.